From formulas to cirquents in computability logic

 As for the stronger type of sharing corresponding to the middle $\add$-gate of Figure 7, it can be explained by the following modification of the situation: Both Victor and Peggy are fond of Impressionism.
 There is a Monet exhibition in city $A$, and a Pissarro exhibition in city $B$.
 The action/choice --- driving to $A$ or driving to $B$ --- is again shared.
 But now so is the corresponding outcome ``{\em see Monet's paintings}'' or ``{\em see Pissarro's paintings}''.

 While we could continue elaborating on independent philosophical and mathematical/technical motivations for introducing clustering, here we just want to point out the very direct connections of our approach to the already well motivated {\em IF} ({\em independence-friendly}) {\em logic}.
 We assume that the reader is familiar with the basics of the latter, or else he or she may take a quick look at the concise yet complete (for our purposes) overview of the subject given in \cite{Tul09}.
-It should be noted that we use the term ``IF logic'' in a generic sense, making no terminological distinction between Hintikka and Sandu's \cite{HS97} original version of IF logic and Hodge's \cite{Hodges97} generalization of it termed in \cite{Hodges07} {\em slash logic}.
-In fact, both the syntax and the semantics for IF formulas that we use are those of slash logic.
+It should be noted that we use the term ``IF logic'' in a generic sense, making no terminological distinction between Hintikka and Sandu's \cite{HS97} original version of IF logic and Hodges's \cite{Hodges97} generalization of it termed in \cite{Hodges07} {\em slash logic}.
+In fact, when talking about the (``traditional'') syntax or semantics of IF logic, what we have in mind are those of slash logic.
 It is assumed that all formulas of IF logic are written in negation normal form, and that different occurrences of quantifiers in them always bind different variables.